zzz945/public-blog/Resume 2020 v2.md

 [Didi](https://www.didiglobal.com) is a leading transportation platform in China that owns more than 80% market share.
 I worked in the department of [Didi Food](https://didi-food.com/en-US/), which is a food ordering and delivery platform.
 I was a full stack web engineer responsible for the development and stability of the MIS, which includes operations management, data visualization tools, and the like.

+Vue + Nodejs + SQL

 ### Vipkid
 [Vipkid](https://www.vipkid.com/?vk_fromcode=US) is an online education company.
 I worked with the [lingobus](https://www.lingobus.com/) project team.
 Lingobus is an online Chinese-learning platform.
-I was a front-end engineer responsible for the MIS of lingobus.
+I was a front-end engineer responsible for the development MIS, which includes user management, operation management, teacher management, course management, order management, and the like.

 ### Actions Technology
 [Actions technology](http://www.actions-semi.com/en/index.aspx) is an IC design company.
 I worked in the embedded software department with the android operating system porting project team, responsible for the android Hal layer software development.